 -

-This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated July 17, 1977.
+The Gregorian (July, 1977) This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated July 17, 1977.
 The publication appears to be St. Gregory the Great Roman Catholic Church's newsletter, based on the address listed at the bottom.
 The design is straightforward, with large, bold text and simple graphics.

 At the top, a stylized scale symbolizes justice, accompanied by the phrase "Do justice and live in the presence of the Lord."
 Below this is a cartoon with two figures, one serving the other a bowl, captioned with a biblical reference to Martha and Mary, highlighting the choice of spiritual devotion over mundane tasks.